sarsurgithub/MAC_Lab3/readme.md

 ### Stopwords Analyzer

-The custom analyzer uses a list of English stopwords to filter out common words that are not relevant for search or analysis.
+The custom analyzer uses a list of English stopwords (found in the `common_words.txt` file) to filter out common words that are not relevant for search or analysis.
 This can help reduce the index size, improve search performance, and focus on more meaningful terms in the text.
 However, it may also filter out important terms that happen to be stopwords or cause unexpected behavior if the stopwords list is not properly curated.
 It is important to carefully select and maintain the list of stopwords based on the specific use case and domain.

 ## D10